dcomtois/summarytools/README.md

 <img src="img/ctable-with-row-props.png" style="border:0"/>

-## 3.1 Choosing Which Proportions To Show
+### 2.2.1 Choosing Which Proportions To Show

 Row proportions are shown by default.
 To display column or total proportions, use `prop = "c"` or `prop = "t"`, respectively.
 To omit proportions altogether, use `prop = "n"`.

-## 3.2 Simplifying the Results
+### 2.2.2 Cross-Tabulations at Their Simplest Expression

-Here is a simple “2 x 2” table:
+By “switching off” all optional features, we get a simple “2 x 2” table:

 ``` r
 with(tobacco,